BattlesnakeOfficial/board/README.md

 `engine` - the battlesnake engine to request frames from.
 `game` - the id of the game to fetch frames for.
 `boardTheme` - the theme of the board.
 Values dark / light.
 Defaults to light.
+`hideScoreboard` - remove the scoreboard for embedding cool games.
+Values true/false.
+Defaults to false.
+`hideMediaControls` - remove the controls for embedding cool games.
+Values true/false.
+Defaults to false.

 ## Keyboard Shortcuts

-If you click on the board you can use the arrow keys to go forwards and backwards through frames, and the space bar to pause / unpause the game.
+If you click on the board you can use:
+ - arrow keys to go forwards and backwards through frames.
+ - space bar to pause / unpause the game.
+ - r to reset the game to frame 0.

 ## Handy tips